5 common mistakes to avoid when installing a slat wall

 If you install slats by eye, it is very easy to end up with a wall that looks off, even when the deviations are small.

 Fix: Use spacers or spacing blocks between each slat to keep the gaps consistent.
 It is a simple step that makes the finished wall look much more professional.
+If you are unsure what gap to aim for, read about typical spacing between slats.

 3. Skipping the level or laser